Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Rom Folder: megaduck \
 Extensions: .bin .BIN .zip .ZIP .7z .7Z \
 Bios: None \
-Notes: If you want to use the mess core, there's a little more involved in getting the games to run in which the rom must be named exactly as shown as the software name in the bios/mame/hash/megaduck.xml file.
+Notes: If you want to use the mess core, there's a little more work involved in getting the games to run in which the rom must be named exactly as shown as the software name in the bios/mame/hash/[megaduck.xml](https://github.com/libretro/mame/blob/master/hash/megaduck.xml) file.
 For example, Arctic Zone rom must be named arczone.bin.
 If it is zipped, it must be named arczone.zip.

 ### MSX
 Emulator: (**lr-bluemsx**) lr-fMSX \